 The sequence $\theta_N^*$ splits naturally into four subsequences for $n \in \mathbb{N}_{0}$

 First notice that the first terms in each of these subsequences are contained in one of the subintervals of $\mathcal{G}$

 Looking at the ratio of subsequent terms in each subsequence

 we see that the subsequences $\theta_{8n +2}^*$ and $\theta_{8n+8}^*$ are strictly monotonically decreasing sequences whereas $\theta_{8n +4}^*$ and $\theta_{8n+6}^*$ are strictly monotonically increasing sequences.
-Furthermore their limits are
+Furthermore, their limits are

-The limits correspond to the boundaries of the respective subinterval of $\mathcal{G}$ that the first terms of the subsequences are contained in.
-As they converge strictly monotonically to these limits this implies that every term in the subsequences in contained within their respective subintervals and hence $\theta_N^* \in \mathcal{G}$ for all even $N$. \end{proof}
+The limits correspond to the boundaries of the respective subinterval of $\mathcal{G}$ that contain the first terms of the subsequences.
+As they converge strictly monotonically to these limits, every term in the subsequences is contained within their respective subintervals and hence $\theta_N^* \in \mathcal{G}$ for all even $N$. \end{proof}